-Compliance checks have identified a number of areas of improvement (no modern slavery) and corrective action plans have been agreed and completion verified through follow up spot checks.

-- o Strengthened due diligence and the onboarding process for branded suppliers. - Introduced remote follow up process to aid efficiency and cost effectiveness for suppliers to close non-compliances. - Completed tier 2 mapping for 35% of supply chain for our won brand stock products process is ongoing. - o Enhanced escalation process for factories graded as high risk. - Further developed our supplier scorecard to aid engagement.
-This is issued quarterly and is used to support sourcing decisions. - Continued to work with Verisio Ltd to manage and risk assess all audits that are carried out by any of our approved audit companies. - Supplier Portal continually updated with Technical & Ethical requirements and expectations, suppliers are required to acknowledge receipt of new documents. - We have held two supplier seminars throughout the year with a focus on raising standards and awareness of the risk of modern slavery and to enforce our policy. - Internal audit review of our processes did not identify any high priority control gaps.
-Five recommendations were made to strengthen existing controls, which will be actioned in the FY23 financial year.
+- Extended our audit programme as follows: - 35 fully unannounced audits were carried out across Tier 1 and identified Tier 2 factory sites for stocked products in the Far East. - Compliance checks identified a number of areas of improvement (no modern slavery was identified), corrective action plans have been agreed and completion verified through follow up spot checks. - Completed Tier 2 mapping for 75% of supply chain for our own brand stock products process is ongoing with an aim to achieve 100%. - Further developed and refined our escalation process for sites graded as high-risk. - Made further improvements to our supplier scorecard to aid engagement.
+This is issued quarterly and is used to support sourcing decisions. - Continued to work with Verisio Ltd to manage and risk assess all audits that are carried out. - Supplier portal continually updated with Technical & Ethical requirements and expectations; suppliers are required to acknowledge receipt of new documents. - Held a supplier seminar in the year with a focus on raising standards and awareness of the risk of modern slavery and to enforce our policy. - Developed new terms for all agency labour suppliers.